 Lawyers can volunteer to provide public legal education, summary advice, brief services (like amicus and duty counsel appearances) and full representation.
 Law students and NCA applicants can complete volunteer internships at Law Help Ontario.

 - Ensuring that clients are screened for eligibility.

 - Adhering to best practices that mitigate risk.
 As of writing there is a zero claims history for pro bono work done through PBO.

 - Providing free, accredited CPD training.

 - Providing mentorship whenever possible.

-If you are interested in applying to volunteer with the Free Legal Advice Hotline, click here.
+If you are interested in applying to volunteer with us as a lawyer, click here.

 PBO has worked with LawPRO to extend malpractice coverage for lawyers who volunteer for our programs.
 Click here for more information about LawPRO’s pro bono coverage.